 Awareness is a powerful tool for change.
 When you’re not consciously tracking your intake, it’s easy for drinks to add up without you realizing it.
 Using an app to log your drinks helps you see your patterns clearly, without judgment.
 It’s not about shaming yourself; it’s about gathering data.
 Seeing your progress in black and white—fewer drinks, more alcohol-free days—can be incredibly motivating.
 It reinforces your new habits and shows you that your efforts are paying off.
 You can also see how your changes impact other areas of your life.
 A cost savings calculator can show you the financial benefits of cutting back, turning your health goals into tangible rewards.
 This kind of positive reinforcement makes it easier to stay on track.

-Find New Social Activities
+Discover Alcohol-Free Social Activities

 If your social life has always revolved around bars or boozy brunches, it’s time to get creative.
 Shifting your habits often means shifting your environment.
 Suggest activities to friends that don’t center on alcohol, like hiking, trying a new coffee shop, taking a pottery class, or visiting a museum.
 You might be surprised how many people are open to it.
 It’s also helpful to be mindful of how alcohol is marketed to you, especially on social media.
 Unfollow accounts that glorify heavy drinking and seek out creators who promote a more balanced lifestyle.
 Finding new ways to connect with people and have fun builds confidence and proves that a fulfilling social life doesn’t have to come with a hangover.

-Maintain Your New Habits
+Simple Tips to Maintain Your New Lifestyle

 Once you’ve started building momentum, the key is to keep it going.
 This is where having a strong support system becomes crucial.
 Share your goals with a trusted friend or family member who can cheer you on.
 Continuing to use an app like Reframe can provide daily encouragement and community connection right at your fingertips.
 For some, addressing the deeper psychological reasons behind their drinking habits is a necessary step for long-term success.
 Working with a therapist can provide a safe space to explore these issues and develop personalized strategies.
 Remember that this is a journey with ups and downs.
 If you have a setback, be kind to yourself, learn from it, and get back on track.